‘Cosmic crops’

 The International Atomic Energy Agency (IAEA) and the Food and Agriculture Organization of the United Nations (FAO) have sent seeds into space, to investigate the effects of cosmic radiation and harsh space conditions on breeding new crop varieties to withstand the effects of climate change and help fight global hunger.

-One week before the expected return of the seeds to Earth, the IAEA and FAO are holding an event for students, the scientific community and the public to learn about space science and nuclear techniques in plant breeding.
-Participants will hear from an astronaut and scientists about what it is like to work at the International Space Station, and why this research is vital in supporting food security and economic development around the world.
+One week before the expected return of the seeds to Earth, the IAEA and FAO held an event for students, the scientific community and the public to learn about space science and nuclear techniques in plant breeding.
+Participants heard from an astronaut and a scientist, about what it is like to work at the International Space Station and why this research is important in supporting food security and economic development around the world.

 Background